-If the person you are visiting is on “isolation precautions,” talk to the nurse before entering the room to find out what steps you will have to take, such as wearing a mask or other protective clothing.
+If the person you are visiting is on transmission precautions, talk to the nurse before entering the room to find out what steps you will have to take—such as wearing a mask or other protective clothing.

 In the hospital, isolation precautions are used to help stop the spread of germs from one person to another.
 The goal is to protect patients, their families, other visitors, and healthcare workers—and stop germs from spreading across a healthcare setting.

-There are three different types of isolation precautions:
+There are three different types of transmission precautions:

 - Contact Precautions—used for infections, diseases, or germs that are spread by touching the patient or items in the room (examples: MRSA, VRE, diarrheal illnesses, open wounds, RSV).

 - Droplet Precautions—used for diseases or germs that are spread in tiny droplets caused by coughing and sneezing (examples: pneumonia, influenza, whooping cough, bacterial meningitis).